-If dry, peeling nails are your struggle, there are things you can do to get them back into good health.
+If dry, brittle, cracked, or peeling nails are your struggle, there are things you can do to get them back into good health.
 According to our favorite beauty experts, these at-home remedies that include good old-fashioned TLC and some nutrition tweaks could be your ticket to better nails.

 1. Soak nails in olive oil

 For weak, thin nails, soak them in extra virgin olive oil 10-15 minutes a day for a month, then twice a week thereafter.
 This inexpensive home beauty treatment will help fortify damaged, weak or peeling nails.

 “Applying vegetable oil helps relieve dryness and cracking of toenails,” confirms Dr. Wenjay Sung, a board-certified podiatrist in Los Angeles.
 “Unlike creams, oils do a better job soaking into the nail bed and moisturize the structural toenail bed longer than creams and gels.”